Rules of the Alternative Dispute Resolution Program

 Rule 7.
 Stay of Proceedings:

-(a) Unless otherwise directed by the Justice assigned, referral to mediation will not stay the court proceedings in any respect.
+(a) Unless otherwise directed by the Justice assigned, referral to an ADR process will not stay the court proceedings in any respect.

-(b) Parties committed to the mediation process who conclude that additional time is required to fully explore the issues pertaining to their case may request a stay of proceedings.
-Regardless of whether a stay is granted by the Assigned Justice, if informal exchange of information concerning the case will promote the effectiveness of the mediation process and the parties so agree, the mediator shall make reasonable directives for such exchange consistent with any pre-existing disclosure order of the court and in compliance with the deadlines set forth herein.
+(b) Parties committed to the ADR process who conclude that additional time is required to fully explore the issues pertaining to their case may request a stay of proceedings.
+Regardless of whether a stay is granted by the Assigned Justice, if informal exchange of information concerning the case will promote the effectiveness of the ADR process and the parties so agree, the neutral shall make reasonable directives for such exchange consistent with any pre-existing disclosure order of the Court and in compliance with the deadlines set forth herein.

-(c) If the matter has not been entirely resolved within the 45-day period as provided in these rules (See Rule 3 (e)) but the parties and the mediator believe that it would be beneficial if the mediation process were to continue, the process may go forward.
-However, the mediation process should be completed within 75 days from the date of the Order of Reference unless the assigned Justice specifically authorizes the process to continue beyond the 75 days.
+(c) If the matter has not been entirely resolved within the 45-day period as provided in these rules (See Rule 3 [e]) but the parties and the neutral believe that it would be beneficial if the ADR process were to continue, the process may go forward.
+However, the ADR process should be completed within 75 days from the date of the Order of Reference unless the assigned Justice specifically authorizes the process to continue beyond the 75 days.

 Rule 8.
 Conflicts of Interest:

-In order to avoid conflicts of interest, any person tentatively designated to serve as a mediator shall, as a condition to confirmation in that role, conduct a review of his or her prior activities and those of any firm of which she is a member or employee.
-The mediator shall disqualify him or herself if the mediator would not be able to participate fairly, objectively, impartially, and in accordance with the highest professional standards.
-The mediator shall also avoid an appearance of a conflict of interest.
-In the event that any potentially disqualifying facts should be discovered, the mediator shall fully inform the parties and the Court of all relevant details.
-Unless all parties after full disclosure consent to the service of that mediator, the mediator shall decline the appointment and another mediator shall promptly be selected by the parties or the Court in a manner consistent with Rule 3 (b).
+In order to avoid conflicts of interest, any person tentatively designated to serve as a neutral shall, as a condition to confirmation in that role, conduct a review of his or her prior activities and those of any firm of which he or she is a member or employee.
+The neutral shall disqualify him or herself if the neutral would not be able to participate fairly, objectively, impartially, and in accordance with the highest professional standards.
+The neutral shall also avoid an appearance of a conflict of interest.
+In the event that any potentially disqualifying facts should be discovered, the neutral shall fully inform the parties and the Court of all relevant details.
+Unless all parties after full disclosure consent to the service of that neutral, the neutral shall decline the appointment and another neutral shall promptly be selected by the parties or the Court in a manner consistent with Rule 3 (b).
 Any such conflicts review shall include a check with regard to all parents, subsidiaries, or affiliates of corporate parties.

-The mediator may communicate with the assigned Justice or the assigned Justice=s staff about administrative details of the processing of any case referred to the Program by that Justice, but shall not discuss any substantive aspect of the case.
-Upon termination of the proceeding by a party pursuant these rules, the mediator shall not reveal to the Court which party brought the proceeding to an end.
-The mediator shall report to the Court at the conclusion of the proceeding whether the proceeding produced a resolution of the case in whole or in part.
+The neutral shall submit a Confidential Report of ADR Neutral, located at https://nycourts.gov/legacypdfs/courts/10jd/nassau/pdf/ADR/General/Confidential-Reportof-ADR-Neutral-Nassau.pdf ,to the referring Justice and ADR Coordinator within five (5) business days of the conclusion of the proceeding whether the proceeding produced a resolution of the case in whole or in part.
+If the parties have utilized a party-selected neutral, within 24-hours of completion of the ADR session(s), the parties shall advise the referring Justice and ADR Coordinator of any settlement reached during ADR.
+The neutral may communicate with the referring Justice or the referring Justice’s staff about administrative details of the processing of any case referred to the Program by that Justice, but shall not discuss any substantive aspect of the case.
+Upon termination of the proceeding by a party pursuant these rules, the neutral shall not reveal to the Court which party brought the proceeding to an end.

 Rule 10.
 Further ADR:

-(a) While early attempts at mediation may not necessarily result in settlement, follow up attempts at a later date are consistent with the goals of this Program.
-Accordingly, upon request of a party or upon its own initiative, the Court may in its discretion issue an order directing subsequent referrals to the Program.
+(a) While early attempts at alternative dispute resolution may not necessarily result in settlement, follow up attempts at a later date are consistent with the goals of this Program.
+Accordingly, upon request of a party or upon its own initiative, the assigned Justice may in his or her discretion issue an order directing subsequent referrals to the Program.

-(b) Any case subsequently referred shall proceed in accordance with these Rules.
-For example, the parties shall not compensate the mediator for services rendered during an initial session or for time spent in preparation for an initial session conducted pursuant to a subsequent Order to the Program.
+(b) Any case subsequently referred to the Program shall proceed in accordance with these Rules.
+For example, the parties shall not compensate the neutral for services rendered during an initial session or for time spent in preparation for an initial session conducted pursuant to a subsequent Order of Reference to the Program.

-(c) Nothing in this Rule shall prohibit the parties from proceeding to mediation or other ADR, without Order of the court, and at their own expense.
+(c) Nothing in this Rule shall prohibit the parties from proceeding to mediation, neutral evaluation, or another ADR process, without Order of the Court, and at their own expense.

-The Program shall be supervised by the Hon.
-Thomas A. Adams, Administrative Judge, Tenth Judicial District – Nassau County.
+The Program shall be supervised by the Administrative Judge of the Tenth Judicial District – Nassau County.

 THE COMMERCIAL DIVISION